KxSystems/docs/docs/learn/startingkdb/language.md

 Q is an interpreted language.
 Q expressions can be entered and executed in the q console, or loaded from a q script, which is a text file with extension `.q`.

 You need at least some familiarity with q to use kdb+.
 Try following the examples here in the q console interface.
-Also, ensure that you have installed the [example files](index.md#15-example-files).

 The following pages will also be useful: